-Spring.
+Spring of odd years.
 Prerequisite: BIOL 2124.
 The phylogeny, classification, physiology, behavior, and distribution of reptiles and amphibians.
 The Laboratory will stress identification of the species found in Arkansas.
 Lecture two hours, laboratory four hours. \$10 laboratory fee.

 FW 4001 Senior Seminar in Fisheries and Wildlife Biology